I’m calling Professor’s Hard Cider a pop-up because it is only open for two weekends this year — this one and next weekend.

-Continue reading “Day 8 of our Quebec adventure: 43 miles to a lake in North Hatley”Why can’t we have lots of long-distance trail networks like the Route Verte?
+Continue reading “Day 9 in Quebec: A bike highway for part of our 73-mile day”Why can’t we have lots of long-distance trail networks like the Route Verte?

 This was a day for gravel riders: ups and downs, curves and swooshes, through the woods and along a lake.